AngeloHYang/Blog/Dec. 2018/README.md

 	- Replace "Thanks to" with "References".
 	- Add an icon to "Back To Home Page" and "Next: Adding Photos in Markdown" with an icon

+## 10:17:13 A.M.
+1/4/2019

+- Update Adding Links in Markdown.md
+	- Add reference "Adding Photos in Markdown"